 The grading scale for the Occupational Therapy Program is uniform across MS degree courses.
 Generally, classes have multiple measures of assessing learning and the final course grade is based on the percentage of total points each student achieves.
-Please see Table 2 for the grading scale of the Occupational Therapy Program.
+Please see Table 2 and 3 for the grading scale of the Occupational Therapy Program.

 Table 2.
-OT program grading scale.
+Ot program grading scale.

+. a.a a b a

 Letter

 Percentage Grade

-95-100% А
+95-100% Α

 90-94% B+

 85-89% В

 82-84% C+

 77-81% С

 0-76% F